History of the United States (2016–present): Race

+Black Lives Matter

-As media coverage of police shootings intensified, protests erupted in the wake of the July 5, 2016 shooting of Alton Sterling in Baton Rouge, Louisiana, and the July 6 shooting of Philando Castile in Falcon Heights, Minnesota.
+Anti-racist protests erupted in the wake of the July 5, 2016 shooting of Alton Sterling in Baton Rouge, Louisiana, and the July 6 shooting of Philando Castile in Falcon Heights, Minnesota.
 On July 7, towards the end of one of these protests in Dallas, Texas, Micah Xavier Johnson ambushed and fired upon a group of police officers, killing five officers and injuring nine others.
 Two civilians were also wounded.
-Johnson was an Army Reserve Afghan War veteran who was reportedly angry over police shootings of black men and stated that he wanted to kill white people, especially white police officers.
+Johnson was an Army Reserve Afghan War veteran who was reportedly angry over police shootings of Black men and stated that he wanted to kill white people, especially white police officers.
 Following the shooting, Johnson fled inside a building on the campus of El Centro College.
 Police followed him there, and a standoff ensued.
 In the early hours of July 8, police killed Johnson with a bomb attached to a remote control bomb disposal robot.
 It was the first time US law enforcement used a robot to kill a suspect.
 The shooting was the deadliest incident for US law enforcement officers since the September 11 attacks in 2001 and saw a massive uprising of public support for US police officers in the form of the Blue Lives Matter movement.

-The George Floyd protests and riots against police brutality that began as local protests in the Minneapolis–Saint Paul metropolitan area of Minnesota before spreading throughout the United States and then worldwide.
+The George Floyd protests and riots against police brutality began as local protests in the Minneapolis–Saint Paul metropolitan area of Minnesota before spreading throughout the United States and then worldwide.
 The protests began in Minneapolis on May 26, 2020, following the murder of George Floyd during an arrest the previous day.
 Minneapolis Police Department officer Derek Chauvin knelt on Floyd's neck for over nine minutes, asphyxiating him, with the help of three other police.
 Floyd had been handcuffed and pinned to the ground.
 Protests quickly spread across the United States and internationally in support of Black Lives Matter.

-At least twelve major cities declared a curfew on the evening of Saturday, May 30, and as of June 2, governors in 24 states and Washington, D.C, had called in the National Guard, with over 17,000 troops activated.
+At least twelve major cities declared a curfew on the evening of Saturday, May 30, and as of June 2, governors in 24 states and Washington, D.C. had called in the National Guard, with over 17,000 troops activated.